davidmcclure/textplot/notes/mental-maps.md

  ('running', 0.5650928776822528)]
 ```

-Or, at the other end of the spectrum, "Natasha" sits atop an immeditely-recogniziable stack of words related to family, women, joy, and youth:
+Or, at the other end of the spectrum, "Natasha" sits atop an immeditely-recogniziable stack of words related to family, women, joy, and general peace-y happiness:

 ```shell
 [('natasha', 1.0),